sak007/Control-LED-Based-On-Brightness-MQTT/README.md

  - From the code/ folder, run logger software via `python3 logger.py`
  - The full log file with all required results will be written to: logs.csv
- - A log file showing only lightStatus changes will be written to: logs1.csv
+ - A log file showing only lightStatus changes will be written to: lightStatus.csv

 ### RaspberryPiA